-The Division of the Budget's macroeconomic model for New York State attempts to capture the fundamental linkages between the New York and national economies.
-As with all states, New York's economy depends on the state of the U.S. economy as a whole, usually expanding when the national economy is growing and contracting when the nation is in recession.
+The Division of the Budget's macroeconomic model for New York State attempts to capture the fundamental linkages between the economies of New York and the nation.
+As with all the states, New York's economy depends on the performance of the U.S. economy as a whole, usually expanding when the national economy is growing and contracting when the nation is in recession.
 However, this relationship is neither simple nor static.
-Figure 1 compares the lengths of the national recessions, as defined by the National Bureau of Economic Research (NBER) Business Cycle Dating Committee, with those of the State, as determined by the New York State Index of Coincident Economic Indicators constructed by DOB.
-The comparison demonstrates by how much the two can differ in both length and severity.
+Figure 1 compares the lengths of the national recessions, as defined by the National Bureau of Economic Research (NBER) Business Cycle Dating Committee, with those of the State, as determined by the New York State Index of Coincident Economic Indicators, constructed by DOB.
+The comparison demonstrates how much the two can differ in both length and severity.
 Due to the disproportionate impact of the September 11 attacks on New York, the State came out of the 2001 recession significantly later than the nation.
-In contrast, New York entered the most recent recession eight months after the nation as a whole, but exited only six months later.
+In contrast, New York entered the most recent recession eight months after the nation and exited the downturn six months later than the country as a whole.
+Thus while the recessions were approximately of the same length (19 months for the U.S., 17 months for New York State), they were out of phase.